TK8771/JBlog/_posts/2018-10-20-Intro-to-Webscrapping.md

 I wanted to also include a loop that I used to scrape Reddit posts (without praw though) from the subreddit Data Science.
 This is to again show how we can loop through multiple pages to extract tons of data at once.

-Note that I use an additional library known as **time** to cause the loop to sleep (or wait) for 3 seconds in between loops, so as not to be stopped by Reddit's request limit.
+Note that I use an additional Python library known as **time** to cause the loop to sleep (or wait) for 3 seconds in between loops, so as not to be stopped by Reddit's request limit.
 Be sure to check the website you're scraping usage terms - they may restrict how much information you can request from their website at any one time.

 ```python
 # For DS set - previously ran to generate CSV